jameskelly33/Flag-Quiz-MSProject2/testing.md

     * The user is rewarded for choosing a harder difficulty by achieving higher points for correctly guessing less well-recognised flags.

 5. Encouragement to continue playing in order to get better.
-    * In game feedback is given when the user chooses an incorrect answer as well as a visual summary of all the flag the user di not guess correctly, allowing them to make a mental note of any new or unfamilar flags for them.
+    * In game feedback is given when the user chooses an incorrect answer as well as a visual summary of all the flag the user di not guess correctly, allowing them to make a mental note of any new or unfamiliar flags for them.
-    * Within a couple of clicks a user can restart a brand new game, and althought the flags stay the same for each difficulty level, they will never appear in same order or with the same answer options allowing a unique experince no matter how many times they play the game.
+    * Within a couple of clicks a user can restart a brand new game, and although the flags stay the same for each difficulty level, they will never appear in same order or with the same answer options allowing a unique experience no matter how many times they play the game.

 ### **Browser Compatibility**